InPersonAnalysis/customer_review_capston/README.md

     - room
     - food

-- We coalesced the results of analysis into an interactive dashboard that provides individualized statistics for each hotel in the dataset.
+- We coalesced the results of our analysis into an interactive dashboard that provides individualized metrics for each hotel in the dataset.

 ___
 ## Project Planning